GhostofGoes/getmac/CONTRIBUTING.md

 ## Platform testing
 Help is dearly needed on testing and rooting out differences in various platforms and configurations.
 At a basic level, this involves just running the tests on any platforms you use.
-Open issues for any bugs or quirks you discover, or if you're feeling adventerous, fix it yourself!
+Open issues for any bugs or quirks you discover, or if you're feeling adventurous, fix it yourself!

 Any platform is fair game!
 The following are some highlights or platforms of special interest:
 * MacOS/OSX (This requires owning a Mac, and is the area most sorely in need of testing)